stardzt/GNOME-Dotfiles/README.md

 ### Discord
 ![Screenshot](Screenshots/discord)
 A [modified](midnight-everforest.theme.css) version of [midnight by refact0r](https://github.com/refact0r/midnight-discord) to match the Everforest theme.
 Use BetterDiscord or Vencord to apply the theme.
-I'm using Vencord so the theme file path should be in `~/.config/Vencord/themes`.
+I use Vencord so the theme file path should be in `~/.config/Vencord/themes`.

 ### Spotify
 ![Screenshot](Screenshots/spotify)
-I'm using [Comfy](https://github.com/Comfy-Themes/Spicetify) theme with Everforest color scheme.
+I use [Comfy](https://github.com/Comfy-Themes/Spicetify) theme with Everforest color scheme.
 Use [Spicetify](https://spicetify.app/) to apply the theme.

 ### GNOME Extensions
+Some of the GNOME extensions I find essential:
 - [ArcMenu](https://extensions.gnome.org/extension/3628/arcmenu/)
 - [Blur my Shell](https://extensions.gnome.org/extension/3193/blur-my-shell/)
 - [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/)